 There are many ways to build a SOLIDWORKS part document.
 The strongest foundation in creating a good SOLIDWORKS solid model is a sketch.
 SOLIDWORKS World is always a great place to pick up some useful techniques that many users take for granted.
 A couple of SOLIDWORKS tips that can be very helpful in creating a sketch are:

 Use the keyboard shortcuts Ctrl+C and Ctrl+V to copy and paste.
 In the example, I used Window select to select the circles on the left.
 Then I used Ctrl+C and Ctrl+V to copy and paste the circles.

-Fully Define Sketch
+Fully Define a SOLIDWORKS Sketch